 "Lamin Sanneh is both a formidable scholar and an elegant writer.

-To nobody's surprise, then, Whose Religion Is Christianity?
+To nobody's surprise, then, Whose Religion Is Christianity? is a

-twenty-first-century world."
-International Bulletin of Missionary
+world."
+International Bulletin of Missionary Research

 "A gem of a book, in an imaginative style: evangelistic,